meisterheister/otrs/SupportQuota/README.md

 2. For each customer company, set the quota for that customer.
 This is an integer from 0 to 65535 which corresponds to the customer contract (i.e. 8h, 16h, 24h, 720h).
 Leave it blank or 0 (zero) if you don't know or the customer has an unlimited service.

-3. (OPTIONAL, but recommended) Set a Postmaster Filter for any of your customer companies like this:
+3. (OPTIONAL, but highly recommended) Set a Postmaster Filter for any of your customer companies like this:

     ```
     From: .*@customerdomain.com